Earthworm: Reproduction

+DNA repair

+Exposure of the earthworm Eisenia fetida to ionizing radiation induced DNA strand breaks and oxidized DNA bases.
+These DNA damages could then be repaired in somatic and spermatogenic cells.
+Earthworms testis cells are also capable of repairing hydrogen peroxide induced oxidative DNA adducts.

 Locomotion

 Earthworms travel underground by means of waves of muscular contractions which alternately shorten and lengthen the body (peristalsis).
 The shortened part is anchored to the surrounding soil by tiny clawlike bristles (setae) set along its segmented length.
 In all the body segments except the first, last and clitellum, there is a ring of S-shaped setae embedded in the epidermal pit of each segment (perichaetine).
 The whole burrowing process is aided by the secretion of lubricating mucus.
 As a result of their movement through their lubricated tunnels, worms can make gurgling noises underground when disturbed.
 Earthworms move through soil by expanding crevices with force; when forces are measured according to body weight, hatchlings can push 500 times their own body weight whereas large adults can push only 10 times their own body weight.

 Regeneration

 Earthworms have the ability to regenerate lost segments, but this ability varies between species and depends on the extent of the damage.
-Stephenson (1930) devoted a chapter of his monograph to this topic, while G. E. Gates spent 20 years studying regeneration in a variety of species, but "because little interest was shown", Gates (1972) published only a few of his findings that, nevertheless, show it is theoretically possible to grow two whole worms from a bisected specimen in certain species.
+Stephenson (1930) devoted a chapter of his monograph to this topic, while G. E. Gates spent 20 years studying regeneration in a variety of species.
+But "because little interest was shown", Gates (1972) published only a few of his findings.
+These nevertheless show it is theoretically possible to grow two whole worms from a bisected specimen in certain species.